blockprotocol/blockprotocol/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Float your very best hopes and ideas
-title: ''
+title: ""
-labels: 'category: feature'
+labels: "category: feature"
 assignees: nonparibus
 ---

 **Is your feature request related to a problem?
 Please describe.**